letsencrypt/website/docs/faq.md

 There are a large number of [ACME clients](/docs/client-options/) available.
 Chances are something works well on your operating system.
 We recommend starting with [Certbot](https://certbot.eff.org/).

+## What draft of the ACME specification does Let's Encrypt implement?

+[Boulder](https://github.com/letsencrypt/boulder), the Let's Encrypt CA software, evolved alongside the ACME specification and does not implement one single draft version.
+We describe the places where Boulder diverges from the most recent ACME draft [here](https://github.com/letsencrypt/boulder/blob/master/docs/acme-divergences.md).

 ## Can I use an existing private key or Certificate Signing Request (CSR)?

 Yes, but not all clients support this feature.
 [Certbot](https://certbot.eff.org/) does.